resoursea/api/README.md

 # Resoursea
-A high productivity web framework for quickly writing resource based services.
+A high productivity web framework for quickly writing resource based services fully implementing the REST architectural style.

-The easiest way to write REST services highly scalable.
-As Fielding wrote in his doctoral dissertation: REST is how the web should work.

-With this framework you can really focus on the resources, the base of the REST architecture, and how they are served by your service and leaves the tool to manage them for you, injecting it when needed.
+The base for the REST are the Resources.
+This framework allows you to really focus on the Resources and how it behaves.
+And you can let the tool for routing the requests and inject the dependencies when needed.

-This framework is written in [Golang](http://golang.org/) and uses its powerful decentralized package manager.
+This framework is written in [Golang](http://golang.org/) and uses the power of its implicit Interface and decentralized package manager.

 ## Getting Started